-We start with a customer that other companies avoid, and give that customer the chance to obtain a vehicle, establish a positive credit history, and move his or her life in a positive direction.
-We operate in an industry that has produced very few successes, but have found a way to achieve outstanding results over a long period of time.
-I couldn't be more proud of our team members, who deserve all the credit for our success.
-They are a remarkable group, and I am grateful for their efforts.
+We start with a customer that other companies avoid, and provide that customer an opportunity to obtain a vehicle, establish a positive credit history, and move his or her life in a positive direction.
+The industry we operate in has produced very few successes, but we have found a way to achieve outstanding results over a long period of time.
+Our team members are proud of the product we offer, and proud that they have helped thousands of people through their efforts.
+I am grateful for this remarkable group of people and proud of their many accomplishments.